U.S. National Committee's Young Observer Program

 August 8-16, 2013

 The International Union of Pure and Applied Chemistry (IUPAC), a worldwide leader in advancing the chemical sciences, is holding its 47th General Assembly (August 8-15) and the 44th World Chemistry Congress (August 11-16) in Istanbul, Turkey.
-The U.S. National Committee for IUPAC is seeking outstanding U.S. scientists and engineers under the age of 45, with interests and expertise related to the working groups of IUPAC, to travel as Young Observers to Istanbul.
-The USNC/IUPAC may provide travel fellowships of up to $2,500 to successful candidates, pending availability of funds.
+The U.S. National Committee for IUPAC seeks outstanding U.S. scientists and engineers under the age of 45, with interests and expertise related to the working groups of IUPAC, to travel as Young Observers to Istanbul.
+Pending availability of funds, the USNC/IUPAC may provide travel fellowships of up to $2,500 to successful candidates.
 This Young Observer Program provides an excellent opportunity to become involved in the work of IUPAC, develop an international network of scientists and engineers, and represent your U.S. colleagues in the chemical sciences.

 The Young Observer program is intended for individuals interested in learning about what IUPAC does and becoming involved in the work of its Divisions and Committees.